Logic and folklore explain enigmatic landscape features and suggest an origin for 'the Stations of the Cross'. Wed 15 June 2022

 Modern artisans use trees.
 Source: Tradition of Open-Air Pig Slaughter Abides

-Symbols of these processes can be found from eastern Europe into Russia:
+Symbols reminiscent of these processes can still be found from eastern Europe into Russia:

-It's called "Julia's Rope".
+This imagery is called "Julia's Rope".
 In Romance languages, 'Julia' is pronounced with an initial 'H'.
-'Hoolia' sounds similar to the initial sound of 'hallows'.
-So think 'Hallows Rope'.
+So that 'Hoolia' sounds similar to the initial sound of 'hallows'.
+Perhaps it's eastern European for 'Hallows Rope'.

 In sanitised form, this symbolism has also made it into the stories Westerners tell their children: